digitalcolony/soundboard-pwa/README.md

-# Neil Rogers Soundboard PWA
+# PWA Soundboard

-A Progressive Web App (PWA) version of the Neil Rogers Soundboard that works offline and can be installed as a standalone app.
+A Progressive Web App (PWA) soundboard that works offline and can be installed as a standalone app.

 ## Features